MicrosoftDocs/cpp-docs.it-it/docs/porting/visual-cpp-change-history-2003-2015.md

 ### <a name="compiler"></a>Compilatore

-- La parola chiave **final** genera ora un errore di simbolo non risolto laddove in precedenza sarebbe stato compilato:
+- La parola chiave final ora genera un errore di simbolo non risolto in cui sarebbe stato compilato in precedenza:The **final** keyword now generates an unresolved symbol error where it would have compiled previously:

     ```cpp
     struct S1 {